FluidicML/browser-plugin/README.md

 extension.
 Navigate to `Chrome > Manage Extensions > Load unpacked` and select this directory.
 Consider pinning the newly installed extension.

-### Actions
+## Usage

 The side panel contains four top-level tabs.
 We touch on each in turn.

-#### Builder
+### Builder

 ![Screenshot from 2024-08-02 18-49-18](https://github.com/user-attachments/assets/4206bb0d-3ad0-4011-b9d3-f1912168f5ee)

 This is the primary workhorse of the application.
-Here you can provide a sequence of actions that can be replayed automatically later on.
-As of now, we have the following actions available:
+Here you can provide a sequence of steps that can be replayed automatically later on.
+As of now, we have the following steps available:

 ---